JonatanLessa/network-topology-using-Kathara-project-IV/README.md

-# Network topology using Kathara - Project-IV, Project-V and Project-VI
+# Network topology using Kathara
+- Project-IV: Implementing a two router topology
+- Project-V: Implementing a three router topology
+- Project-VI: Implementing a VPN topology
+- Project-VII: Providing Internet connection through NAT

 A Implementation of a network topology using the Kathara tool for the Computer Networks Fundamentals course.

 1. Install Kathará.